Technigo/project-react-native-app/README.md

 https://snack.expo.dev/@rephili/random-fox

-I have tested it on iOS (Iphone SE).
+I have tested it on iOS (iPhone SE).